 You probably have W3 Total Cache active, that is preventing 404 errors for static files to go through to WordPress.
-Update to the latest version of W3 Total Cache or add, under the browser cache page, this exemption:
+Please switch to a W3 Total Cache alternative.

 - Why do I get an error saying “not a valid feed template”?

 You’re probably using a Woothemes tumble-style theme, check with Woothemes about an update, they’re using a very general rule for XML sitemaps in their old code.
 Or, if you’re a developer, go and find a file that’ll probably be called /includes/tumblog/theme-tumblog.phpand fix / remove the line that looks like this: